 Q: Where do I bring my child in the morning?

-A: Children who come to school with their parents and carers will be met by class staff at the pool door or field gate and will be collected from the same place.
+A: Children who come to school with their parents and carers will be met by class staff at either the pool door, field gate or by the gate near the Ocean building depending on which class your child is in.
+Children will be collected from the same place in the afternoon.

 Q: What do I do if my child is late to school?